polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 publicKey: <your raw ed25519 key> (eg. 0xb48004c6e1625282313b07d1c9950935e86894a2e4f21fb1ffee9854d180c781)
 ```
 > If you generated your keys with the Apps UI you will not know your raw public key.
 In this case you may use your SS58 address (`5G9NWJ5P9uk7am24yCKeLZJqXWW6hjuMyRJDmw4ofqxG8Js2`) instead.

+> Remember to switch the UIs connection to the second node before repeating these steps.

 ### Option 2: Using CLI